Medical Device Regulation (MDR)

 Our medical devices will be placed on the EU market in conformity with the applicable EU requirements during the legally defined transition periods from the former MDD to the MDR.

-Until May 2024, products which have been certified under MDD can under certain conditions still be placed on the market after the MDR fully applies, as long as their EC certificates are valid.
+Until end of December 2027 / December 2028 (depending on the classification of the Medical Device), products which have been certified under MDD can under certain conditions still be placed on the market after the MDR fully applies, as long as their EC certificates are valid.

 Which changes in labelling are expected for MDR certified products?